jahansamia/Mutual-found/README.md

 ````
 ![IMAGE](https://github.com/jahansamia/Mutual-found/blob/db8d114381d82d7c137d7495372e24dde1efac49/Azure-SQL-analysis/RETURN%20VALUE.png)

-#### Time Series Data for Line Charts (Example): This query demonstrates how to structure data for a time series line chart.
+#### Time Series Data for Line Charts (Example):
+This query demonstrates how to structure data for a time series line chart.
 It creates a common table expression (CTE) called HistoricalPerformance with sample date and return values.
 This is illustrative; you would replace this with actual data from your mutual table or a related historical performance table.

-## --Example 4: Performance Comparison for Bar Charts:
+#### Example 4: Performance Comparison for Bar Charts:
 ````
 SELECT
     fund_sector_financial_services,